 Skip to Content

-It’s nearly impossible to not feel impressed when you get your first glimpse of Maninjau Lake in west Sumatra.
+How could anyone not feel impressed when they get their first glimpse of Maninjau Lake in West Sumatra?

 Disclosure: This post includes affiliate links.
 If you decide to click through and make a qualifying purchase, I will receive a small commission at no extra cost to you – thanks for your support.